LiveSwitch Ultimate WebRTC Guide

 Communications Platform as a Service (CPaaS)

-Communications Platform as a Service (CPaaS) refers to a cloud-based platform that enables developers to add real-time communications features like voice, video and messaging capabilities in their own applications without building back end infrastructure and interfaces.
+CPaaS stands for Communications Platform as a Service.
+A CPaaS refers to a cloud-based platform that enables developers to add real-time communications features like voice, video and messaging capabilities in their own applications without needing to build back end infrastructure and interfaces.
 Using a CPaaS is a great option for those who are looking to reduce their time to market and their upfront development costs while maintaining a large degree of control over the design and development of their solutions.
 As it is a cloud-based offering, customers need to do their due diligence to ensure the cloud meets all security requirements.
 LiveSwitch Cloud is a great option for anyone who is looking for a highly flexible CPaaS platform with advanced functionality and analytics.

 The last option is purchasing a turn-key video conferencing solution.
 These solutions are designed to be fully complete and are ready for use by the average consumer on purchase.
-This can be a good option for organizations that don't have access to software developers and who are willing to pay more for a product with limited flexibility.
+This can be a good option for organizations that don't have access to software developers and who are OK with paying a little more for a product with limited flexibility.

-If you are unsure which WebRTC option is right for you, consider investing in an architecture assessment.
+If you are unsure of what WebRTC option is right for you, consider investing in an architecture assessment.
 This is a great first step for those who are looking for a path forward for their WebRTC project.

 How can LiveSwitch help me with WebRTC?

-With more than 10 years of WebRTC experience, we provide our partners with world-class real-time communications technology strategically engineered to their exact specifications.
+With over 10 years of experience, we provide our partners with world-class real-time communications technology strategically engineered to their exact specifications.
 Our flexible platform allows our team to engineer fully customizable live-streaming applications tailored to your specifications.
-To learn more, click the Get Started button.